Formula Racing Development: Asian Formula Renault Series (2000–present)

 With the aim of providing a budget junior racing series around the Asian region, FRD, with the support from Renault Sport, imported a fleet of Formula Renault 2.0 race cars and first organised the Asian Formula Renault Series (aka AFR Series) in 2000.
 This is a pioneering junior racing series in Asia and it attracted numerous young talents from the region to join the grid over the years.
 From 2002 to 2005, the series even held an invitation race during the Macau Grand Prix weekend and big names such as Japanese F1 stars Kamui Kobayashi, Kazuki Nakajima, Red Bull Junior Team's Scott Speed, Brazilian Bruno Senna all once took part in the event.
 In the coming 2014 season, the Series will be using the latest version of Formula Renault cars.

 Clio Cup China Series (2009–present)

 Clio Cup China Series is a one-make series held in China that featured Renault Clio since 2009.
 Originally begun by Renault Sport in Europe, managed and organised by Formula Racing Development (FRD) in China, the Clio Cup China Series is a one-make racing series featuring the Clio supermini car.

 Over the years, many experienced drivers from the region joined the race and even Hong Kong superstar Aaron Kwok once joined the series and won the championship in 2009.

 2013, there will be ten rounds of Clio Cup China Series around China: there will be four races as one of the supporting race of 2013 CTCC.
-To popularise the Clio Race culture is a long-term mission of FRD, Clio Cup China Series provides a superb platform to share racing passion and culture for car owners and fans.